cisdeli/mri_img_classification/README.md

 # Classifying levels of Alzheimer's disease using MRI and machine learning

-The objective of this project is to test different machine learning classification algorithms as well as different image processing techniques on the training set.
+The objective of this project is to test different machine learning classification algorithms paired with different image processing techniques.
 Additionally, we will use the trained models to predict the level of dementia based on the MRI images.

 This project was developed for a Machine Learning class at the University of São Paulo (USP) in 2021.
 Because of this, most of the reports are in Portuguese.